 The bride and groom request that all guests wear white attire to their wedding ceremony and reception.

 If you're having an outside, sunset wedding, beware of see-through fabrics!
-You won't want dress your groomsmen in linen pants that become see through, for example, and make sure bridesmaids' dresses are lined.
+You won't want to dress your groomsmen in linen pants that become see-through.
+Also, make sure the bridesmaid dresses are lined.
 While a cool linen shift may be exactly the look you're going for, be certain the dress is ALL the guests will be seeing during the ceremony.
 Make sure to remind your entire wedding party to wear only white or nude undergarments so nothing shows under the lights during pictures.

-Lastly, don't get upset if some of your guests forget the dress code.
-Don't be surprised if some guests are wearing white with a pattern (if they've got a clue, they'll make a point to step out of some of your formal group photos so the color theme isn't ruined).
-Don't be disappointed, or annoyed, to see men not wearing white pants and shoes.
-When a wedding isn't black tie, most men don't see the need to purchase a new outfit they'll literally never wear again for one day.
-Expect (and hope for) bright white shirts and you'll be pleasantly surprised if everybody remembers.
+Lastly, don't get upset if a few of your guests forget the dress code.
+Some guests will likely wear white with a pattern, or no white at all—if they've got a clue, they'll make a point to step out of some of your formal group photos so the color theme isn't ruined.
+The truth is, when a wedding isn't black tie, most people don't see the need to purchase a new outfit they'll literally never wear again for one day.
+Expect (and hope for) bright whites and you'll be pleasantly surprised if everybody remembers.